StefanPfeiffer80/FASPA.github.io/README.md

 Output files of FASP_uparse.sh: -> zotus.fa
 or OTU clustering (using UPARSE), both part of Usearch v.10.240

-# Statistical analysis
+# Statistical analysis using R-studio and Rhea
+Files which were generated by the workflow can be further analyzed using R, the most commonly used statistical language.
+While it is possible
 For a first statistical overview, I recommend the R-script collection Rhea (Lagkouvardos et al. 2016).
 Rhea can be downloaded from this link (LINK).
-Here, a quick tutorial is provided how you can implement your FASPA generated files into Rhea.
+Here, a quick tutorial is provided how you can implement your FASP generated files into Rhea.

 Transparency: FASPA is a completely transparent workflow, advantegous for the user, also gives respect to the used programs.
 4. SINTAX algorithm for the taxonomic assignment and classification of OTUs or ASVs.
 5. Custom perl and R scripts that allow downstream analysis of the generated dataset i downstream analysis to utilize the statistical features of the popular tools QIIMEX the  R-based package phyloseqX and the Rhea-pipeline (L) which allows

-#